An assortment of different faces

 Relationship Status Bias

 In the workplace, people’s relationship statuses can be especially relevant.
 Marriage is often a prerequisite for someone’s loved ones to access their benefits.
-Supervisors sometimes exploit power imbalances between them and the people they report to in order to manipulate them into sexual activities and silence them afterward.
+Supervisors sometimes exploit power imbalances between them and the people they report to to manipulate them into sexual activities and silence them afterward.
 People can sometimes leverage their romantic or sexual relationships to receive unfair advantages in an organization’s recruitment or advancement processes.

 Pregnancy and Parental Status